mullercr/mullercr/README.md

 👋 I'm Cris!

-🧠 Driven by a passion for understanding human behavior, my professional journey has led me to specialize in Tech Recruitment, currently working at @Gympass.
+🧠 Driven by a passion for understanding human behavior, my professional journey has led me to specialize in Tech Recruitment, currently working at @Wellhub (formerly Gympass).
 As a Recruiter, my goal is to craft an exceptional experience for candidates, bridging the gap between extraordinary talents and the specific needs of the business.

 💡 Renowned for my creative approach, I tackle my responsibilities with innovation, an open mind, and a strong emphasis on organization and collaboration.